Frequently asked questions

-Unpleasant smells, colors or tastes do not necessarily mean that your water is unsafe to drink.
-However, these can be important indicators of potential safety problems.
+Unpleasant smells, colors and tastes do not necessarily mean your water is unsafe to drink.
+But these can be important indicators of potential safety problems.
 EWG recommends that you contact your local water supplier to investigate these conditions.

 If the smell, color or taste is related to excessive minerals in your water, a home water filter can help solve the issue.
 EWG has developed an extensive online guide to help you choose a filter that might help solve your problem.

 Another source of an unusual water smell could be the growth of algae in the source water used by the water utility.
-Algal toxins cannot be removed by ordinary water filtration methods.
-If your water utility reports algal contamination, you may need to use bottled water temporarily.
+Algae toxins cannot be removed by ordinary water filtration methods.
+If your water utility reports algae contamination, you may need to use bottled water temporarily.

 My water smells like chlorine.
 What should I do?